The WEAPD is a non-nuclear deterrent.

 UN Involvement

-If the members of the United Nations General Assembly who do not possess nuclear arms were to control a globally accepted and fully operational WEAPD/WorQour system the UN would receive the financial profits from the currency’s use to meet their operational costs and humanitarian needs.
-And for their peacekeeping efforts the WEAPD’s deterrent capabilities would finally supply the leverage, the organisation has been so desperately lacking, to enforce the democratic decisions reached by the UN General Assembly.
+If the members of the United Nations General Assembly who do not possess nuclear arms were to control a globally accepted and fully operational WEAPD/Worqour system, the UN would receive the financial profits from the currency’s use to meet their operational costs and humanitarian needs.
+And for their peacekeeping efforts the WEAPD’s deterrent capabilities would finally supply the leverage, that organisation so desperately needs, to enforce the democratic decisions reached by the UN General Assembly.

-Simply by using the threat to shut down a national economy the UN General Assembly could possibly bring despots and belligerent nations back into line with the global concensus.
+Simply by using the threat to shut down a national economy the UN General Assembly could possibly bring despots or belligerent nations back into line with the global consensus and preventing wholesale destruction and loss of human life.